2muchcoffeecom/ngx-restangular/README.md

 this.owners = house.getList('owners').$object;
 ````

-You're actually assigning a Promise to the owners value of the $scope.
-As Angular knows how to process promises, if in your view you do an ng-repeat of this $scope variable, results will be shown once the promise is resolved (Response arrived).
+You're actually assigning a Promise to the owners value.
+As Angular knows how to process promises, if in your view you do an *ngFor of owners variable, results will be shown once the promise is resolved (Response arrived).
-However, changes to that promise that you do from your HTML won't be seen in the scope, as it's not a real array.
+However, changes to that promise that you do from your HTML won't be seen in the component, as it's not a real array.
 It's just a promise of an array.

 #### Removing an element from a collection, keeping the collection restangularized